jenifervincya/YumCart/README.md

 - The order store and the queue processor are kept as separate classes (rather than one combined class) to follow single-responsibility — storage concerns and queue-processing concerns can change independently.
+- The seller and customer roles are intentionally separated in the frontend — a customer should never have access to status-change controls.
+- The frontend currently explores an additional `NOT_DELIVERED` branch state (for a failed delivery attempt) that exists only in the JS demo layer and is not yet part of the core `OrderStatus` enum or transition table — a candidate extension if adopted into the core design.

+## Possible Extensions
+- Wrap the core Java classes in a REST API (e.g. Spring Boot) so the frontend talks to a real backend instead of local mock data, keeping both views in sync automatically.
+- Decide whether `NOT_DELIVERED` becomes a real state in the core design, and update the enum, validator, and diagram to match if so.
+- Add authentication so only authorized staff can reach the seller view.